DavidVujic/python-polylith-docs/docs/commands.md

 `--save` Store the contents of this command to file.

+`--group` Show contents based on configured project group.
+This is configured in the Workspace [configuration](configuration.md#project-groups).

 ## Diff
 Shows what has changed since the most recent stable point in time.